Pylons/pyramid/docs/designdefense.rst

 on some axis.

-Instead, the framework hides the presence of the ZCA behind special-purpose API functions that *do* use the ZCA API.
+Instead, the framework hides the presence of the ZCA behind special-purpose API functions that *do* use the ZCA.
 Take for example the ``repoze.bfg.security.authenticated_userid`` function, which returns the userid present in the current request or ``None`` if no userid is present in the current request.
 The application developer calls it like so:

 .. code-block:: python
    :linenos: